You are here

 - financial statements of any business they own

-- statements from employment insurance, a pension, and worker’s compensation
+- statements from employment insurance, social assistance, a pension, or worker’s compensation

 - proof of income from a trust

-Sometimes financial documents do not show the whole picture of what a partner makes or could be making.
-This can be because they are hiding income.
+Sometimes these documents do not show the whole picture of what the payor parent makes or could be making.
+This can be because they: